 Merchant acknowledges and agrees that, until such time as all of the amounts owed by Merchant and its obligations, including its obligation to pay all returns, are paid to ACHQ in full, all funds in the Reserve Account shall be considered to be held by ACHQ for ACHQ sole interest, benefit, and protection, shall be considered to be the property of ACHQ, and shall not be considered to be held for the benefit of Merchant or be considered to be an asset for or property of Merchant.

-4.21 BINDING CONTRACT.
-This Agreement, which includes Schedule A, ACH Agreement Terms and Conditions, shall be binding on both parties only upon execution by an authorized representative of ACHQ.
+This Agreement shall be binding on both parties only upon execution by an authorized representative of ACHQ.

 6.0 THIRD-PARTY SENDER CUSTOMER/ORIGINATOR ACKNOWLEDGMENT